-What kind of activites can I write into my grant?
+What kind of activities can I write into my grant?

 What forms do I need to fill out?

-Though each LEA is unique, all grantees need to submit the Common Pages.
+Though each LEA is unique, all grantees need to submit the Common Pages to the address indicated on the front of the form.
+Submitting the Common Pages to a different address may result in processing delays.
 In addition, a Professional Development Needs Assessment and signed Program Assurances must be attached to the application in the online grants management system before the grant can be approved.

 Some grantees transfer funds, use their REAP flexibility, or utilize “Class Size Reduction,” which all necessitate additional forms or information completed on the Common Pages.

 What is the purpose of the Professional Development Needs Assessment?

 The purpose of the needs assessment is to determine the needs of the LEA’s teaching force in order to be able to have all students meet challenging State content and academic achievement standards.
 An LEA may want to use information such as student achievement data, information about numbers of teachers (disaggregated by subject taught and grade level) who lack full teacher certification or licensure, assessments by administrators and mentor teachers who evaluate teacher and student performance, and teacher self-evaluations.